The Best And Worst Foods To Buy At Aldi

 Worst: Chicken and turkey

 One of the big draws of Aldi is that shopping there has a noticeable impact on your bottom line, but not all of Aldi's deals are good ones.
-When Clark did a toe-to-toe price comparison between Aldi, Kroger, and Walmart, they found Aldi's chicken and turkey were regularly higher than one or both of the other stores.
-Cheat Sheet found the same thing, and said that in order to get the best deal, you should check the sale prices at other stores before heading off to Aldi — a valuable tip, especially if you buy in bulk and freeze a lot of your meat.
+When Clark did a toe-to-toe price comparison between Aldi, Kroger, and Walmart, they found Aldi's chicken and turkey were regularly more expensive than equivalent prodcuts at one or both of the other stores.

 Best: Organic foods

 If you dread taking the kids through the temptation-filled checkout aisles of other stores, Aldi's got your back there, too.
-They've replaced all that candy with organic snack-sized packages, reducing your sugar access while giving you some delicious alternatives.
+It's replaced all that candy with organic snack-sized packages, reducing your sugar access while giving you some delicious alternatives.

 Worst: Pizza and pizza crust

 Who doesn't love pizza night?
 There's nothing wrong with picking up a premade pizza for those nights when you just can't, but Aldi's pizzas — and pizza crusts — leave a lot to be desired.
-Their store brand pizzas are pretty light on the toppings and bland when it comes to seasoning, and if you're looking for something that's going to be a fast but filling meal, you'll probably find yourself heading back to the fridge.
+Its store brand pizzas are pretty light on the toppings and bland when it comes to seasoning, and if you're looking for something that's going to be a fast but filling meal, you'll probably find yourself heading back to the fridge.

 Best: Coffee

 If you already have a favorite coffee gadget, Aldi stocks Fair Trade beans from some of the best coffee-producing countries.
-Their Barissimo Fair Trade Organic Honduras Coffee Beans come from high up in a mountain region you're helping to support with your purchase.
+Its Barissimo Fair Trade Organic Honduras Coffee Beans come from high up in a mountain region you're helping to support with your purchase.
 That's a win-win.

 Worst: Those super-cheap vegetables

 All those super-cheap vegetables come at a price, and farmers are paying it.
-In 2014, The Irish Farmer's Association issued a statement condemning Aldi for reducing the price they were paying for vegetables by as much as 10 percent.
-There's a huge problem with that, and it boils down to Aldi's hesitance to pay farmers enough to invest in machinery, upgrades, and technologies while still keeping their books in the black.
-The message wasn't received, and in 2016 AgriLand was reporting on protests staged by farmers at both Aldi and Lidl.
-Selling fresh, sustainable, locally-grown produce at rock-bottom prices was presenting farmers with a serious threat to their livelihood, and if there's one thing all foodies can agree on, it's the need to support the world's farmers.
+In 2014, the Irish Farmer's Association issued a statement condemning Aldi for reducing the price it was paying for vegetables by as much as 10%.
+It all boils down to Aldi's hesitance to pay farmers enough so they can invest in machinery, upgrades, and technologies while still keeping their books in the black.

 Best: Pantry and baking basics